ibm-build-lab/cloud-pak-sandboxes/cp4mcm2.0/README.md

 When cluster is complete, operator resources are installed and invoked to install MCM 2.0

 Note: Cloud Shell may sometimes time out if it doesn't have activity happening.
 If the script dies before starting the MCM installation, you may need to restart a cloud shell, clone the repo again, then restart the script and add the newly created cluster name to use to install on.
+# Verify that MCM installed
+Note: it can take up to an hour for all pods to start up.
+During the installation process, you will see pods starting and stopping until they all start in the proper order.

+To verify that MCM installed properly:
+1) log into IBM Cloud
+2) set to the correct account
+3) open the resource list from top menu
+4) find the OpenShift cluster you created
+5) open the cluster information
+6) launch the OpenShift Web Console from botton at the top
+7) on OpenShift Console, under "Operators", "Installed Operators", there should be an entry for "IBM Cloud Pak for Multicloud Manager".
+Open this and under "Installations" you should see "ibm-management" running.
+8) under "Workloads", "Pods" look to see that there aren't any in Pending, Terminating, CrashLoopBackOff state.
 # Retrieving the MCM Console information
 To monitor progress:
 `kubectl get pods -A | grep -Ev "Completed|1/1|2/2|3/3|4/4|5/5|6/6|7/7"`